-To update your firewall’s whitelist, you need to know the hostnames and port numbers for your Snowflake account, stages, and other other hosts used by Snowflake.
+To update your firewall’s allowed list, you need to know the hostnames and port numbers for your Snowflake account, stages, and other other hosts used by Snowflake.

 The data type of the returned value is VARIANT.
 The value is an array of JSON structures.
 Each JSON structure

 Currently, there are 5 possible types:

 SNOWFLAKE_DEPLOYMENT: Hostname and port number information for your Snowflake account.

 STAGE: Location (Amazon S3, Google Cloud Storage, or Microsoft Azure) where files that the Snowflake client can read or write are stored.

 SNOWSQL_REPO: Endpoint accessed by SnowSQL to perform automatic downloads/upgrades.